 My training schedule has officially started for #ScottsDeathRide (details here...) – I'm partway through week #2 as I write this.
 One thing I'm already loving is visiting with friends while riding bikes together.
 The other day I spent some quality time in the saddle with Sara and we talked about why she rides.
 It's a powerful story full of inspiration – I think you'll like … [Read more...] about #ScottsDeathRide – Sara and why she rides

 As I really get rolling in my training plan for #ScottsDeathRide (details here...), I want to bring you up to speed on the cool rides, people, and stories that take place.
 Not long ago, I connected with my friend George "(the original) Ninjabetic" Simmons for a great Father's Day ride.
-Take a look at this quick video: https://youtu.be/5sjv4EteJe8 Cycling with … [Read more...] about #ScottsDeathRide – Father’s Day ride with George
+Take a look at this quick video: George is awesome, and it was a blast … [Read more...] about #ScottsDeathRide – Father’s Day ride with George

 A few months back, my friend Erik Douds talked me into this crazy adventure of cycling 100 miles through DEATH VALLEY to benefit JDRF.
 Henceforth affectionately known as #ScottsDeathRide – a.k.a.
 JDRF Death Valley 2019 Ride to Cure Diabetes! (don't worry, I'm not going to die) Join us on our mission to raise $8,000 in support of JDRF while riding our bikes 100 miles in … [Read more...] about #ScottsDeathRide – What in the world?